Kifune-jinja Shrine 貴船神社

 When to go

-The best times to visit Kibune are August, when the summer heat isn't so intense because of the high elevation and shadowy forests, and autumn when the maples dazzle with color.
+The best times to visit Kibune are August, when the summer heat isn't so intense because of the mountains and shadowy forests, and autumn when the maples dazzle with color.

 Kifune-jinja Shrine is known for the incredibly photo-worthy stone steps that lead up to it, lined on either side with red lanterns.
 The shrine is dedicated to the god of water.
 According to legend, a goddess arrived in Kibune on a yellow boat, and the shrine marks the place where she finally landed.

 Okunomiya, the location of the original shrine, is a kilometer away up the road.
-There you can see the large stone said to be covering the remains of the goddesses' yellow boat.
+There you can see the large stones said to be covering the remains of the goddesses' yellow boat.

 Those in the food industry often visit Kifune-jinja Shrine to pray for business success.
 The shrine features a very unique omikuji, or paper fortune.
 For 200 yen, you can purchase a blank piece of paper on which the fortune appears only when you float it on the water of the shrine's fountain.